eudoxia0/eudoxia0.github.io/article/_posts/2023-04-17-my-experience-bupropion.md

 # Effects

-- effects
 - less anxiety
   - not too much less, but less
   - less ruminating on anxiety inducing thoughts
 - less negative intrusive thoughts
   - negative self talk less
 - no bad days
   - no melancholy-ridden days of lying around doing nothing
 - a bit more productive
   - productivity bootstrap
   - able to deploy todo lists
   - time from idea to completion is lower
+  - effect is muted, maybe 10% to 20%
+  - not wired all day long, but able to start things
+  - starting work on something is no longer like a hostage negotiation with my own brain
 - anhedonia
   - can enjoy reading now
+  - more optimistic
 - accomplishments
-    - finished austral
-    - finished eog581
+  - finished austral: a programming language
+  - finished The Epiphany of Gliese 581: a novella that took me a long time to write
-    - not immediate
+  - effects were not immediate
   - but gradual
+  - there was an acclimation period

 # Side Effects